varianter/variant.no/README.md

 [TypeGen for Sanity](https://www.sanity.io/docs/sanity-typegen) was considered for this project in september 2024.
 At that time, it was not considered a good fit.
 This was mainly because of the tool being in beta, and concerns regarding ownership and flexibility of type definitions.
 See [TYPEGEN.md](TYPEGEN.md) for more details on the lessons learned.

-### Troubleshooting
+### Sanity Preview

-- Sanity Preview: While the Sanity preview functionality is not fully optimized, it currently meets the essential requirements.
+Sanity Preview, or Presentation, is not yet fully supported in this project.
+Bugs and instabilities should be expected.

-### Testing and Deployment
+### Testing

 - Storybook Accessibility Testing: Storybook is set up with accessibility (a11y) testing tools, but you’ll need to add tests to each story manually.
-- CI/CD Pipeline: A CI/CD pipeline is not yet configured.
-Setting up a pipeline would enhance the development process by automating tests, builds, and deployments.

-## Dependencies
+## Key Dependencies

 - [Next.js](https://nextjs.org/): React framework for building server-rendered and statically-generated web applications.
 - [Sanity](https://www.sanity.io/): Headless CMS for structured content with a real-time API.
 - [next-sanity](https://github.com/leighhalliday/next-sanity): Next.js integration for Sanity with image optimization and preview support.
-- [styled-components](https://styled-components.com/): CSS-in-JS library for styling React components.

-## Development Dependencies

 - [@types/react](https://www.npmjs.com/package/@types/react), [@types/react-dom](https://www.npmjs.com/package/@types/react-dom): TypeScript type definitions for React.
 - [eslint](https://eslint.org/): JavaScript linter.